Adham32/LigrettoCalculator/README.md

+# LigrettoCalculator

-# LigrettoCalculator - An android application serving as a calculator for the Ligretto card game by Schmidt Spiele.
+LigrettoCalculator is an android application serving as a calculator for the Ligretto card game by Schmidt Spiele. programming language: Kotlin minimu Android sdk: 23 (6.0 - Marshmallow)

 Design of application database: